June 2025 Can't-Miss Events

 Rock Out the Quarry

 Kick off summer with Winston-Salem’s pre-July 4th celebration at Quarry Park!
 Enjoy live music, food trucks, and a dazzling fireworks show.
 Free parking and shuttle service are available from Bowman Gray Stadium, with shuttles running to Quarry Park from 5–8:30 p.m. and returning after the fireworks.
 (No parking is available at Quarry Park.)
 Bring lawn chairs, blankets, and small coolers, but leave pets, tents, and alcohol at home.
-Free admission.
+Free.
 7–10 p.m.

 June 28

-Lewisville Independence Day Tribute Concert
+Lewisville Independence Day Concert

 Celebrate freedom with an evening of live music at Lewisville's Shallowford Square.
 Enjoy a patriotic Presentation of Colors followed by a performance from ON THE BORDER, the ultimate Eagles tribute band.
 Bring lawn chairs and enjoy a night of music, food trucks, and community spirit.
+Free.
 7–9 p.m.

 June 29